I love capturing the wildly in love. On the left is a quick glimpse of some of my work. Like what you see?

 This creates soft even lighting all around.
 It’s easy to take photos of the processional to the recessional with a cohesive look for the duration of the ceremony.

 under a structure that provides shade, such as a tree, gazebo, etc. during the ceremony.
-This is a great way to
+This is a great way to combat the direct sun.

 I hope these lighting and weather tips were helpful in planning out your perfect day.